 - Foliar application of dicamba herbicides (available under a variety of trade names, including Banvel) and 2,4-D herbicides (available under a variety of brand names, including Crossbow) can provide total kill with little or no regrowth the following year.
 Banvel is mixed at the rate of 1 ounce per gallon of water plus 1/2 ounce of surfactant.
 The 2,4-D herbicide should be mixed according to label instructions.
 One hundred percent coverage of foliage should be achieved during the growing season (April-September).
 Therefore, this control application can be done any time during the growing season: summer application (July-August) is especially effective.
 Dicamba and 2,4-D are selective against broadleaf plants, so care must be taken to avoid contacting desirable, broadleaf vegetation.
 Do not spray so heavily that herbicide drips off the target species.
 Foliar spray of herbicides should only be used in less sensitive areas because of problems with contacting non-target species.
 The herbicide should be applied while backing away from treated areas to avoid walking through the wet herbicide.

 - Although glyphosate (Roundup) is an effective foliar spray when applied during the growing season, it is not recommended because it is nonselective.
 Use of this herbicide as a foliar spray can result in unnecessary damage to non-target species.

 Failed or ineffective practices

-- Repeated pruning of established plants to ground level without subsequent herbicide application is not effective for autumn olive control.
+- Repeated pruning or mowing of established plants to ground level without subsequent herbicide application is not effective for autumn olive control.
 Each regrowth results in a thicker stem base and denser branches.